 You can absolutely use canned beans in this recipe if you need to, it’s just going to require much less time to cook!
 Similar to my Classic Chili recipe in the Instant Pot – where I use canned beans – the beans essentially just need to heat through and meld with the flavors.

 Similar to that chili recipe – if you don’t have an Instant Pot, you can make it on the stovetop!
 If using the stovetop, I’d recommend using canned beans then otherwise you’ll be waiting a

-- 3 TBSP unsalted butter (olive oil for vegan)
+- 3 Tablespoon unsalted butter, olive oil for vegan

 - 1 small yellow onion, diced